Did You Know? Knowledge is Power, Even in Families

 You see, if I know something someone else wants to know, then I can control the telling.
 I can control what information gets shared, with whom, and when.
 Many people thrive on this type of power.
 They love the control that having information brings them.

 Let me reiterate, information on its own doesn’t have to end up in a power struggle.
-It’s only when one person holds it over someone else that this controlling power becomes a detriment to families.
+It’s only when one person holds it over someone else that this controlling, potentially coercive, power becomes a detriment to families.

 If someone in your family does this (holds information over you in a controlling way) it’s easy to get angry.
 Please, please, do not act out of anger.
-Read this article for more about how to communicate when you are angry.
+Read this article for the essential skills to know about how to communicate when you are angry.

 So what should family members do with knowledge?